mwood23/preact-island-starter/README.md

 # Remove the Git history from the repo
 rm -rf .git

+# Edit the name in the package.json

 # Create a new Git history
 git init
 git add .
 git commit -m "Initial commit"

 #############################################################
 # From here, create a new repo, hook up the remote and push #
 #############################################################

+# Node 16 is recommended!
 # To run the app
 npm install